 The best form of garlic is raw cloves.
 Since cooking partly destroys the ability of garlic to produce allicin, you have to eat garlic raw to get most of its benefits.
 But by cutting open a garlic clove and letting it sit for several minutes before cooking it, you can still get many of its benefits.
 In addition, many of the studies that showed a beneficial effect used garlic supplements that you'll find in pharmacies and health food stores.
 Some researchers recommend taking tablets that are enteric-coated; the coating allows the pills to pass through the stomach to the small intestine, where the allicin can be released in a useful form.
 Keep in mind that the government does not regulate herbal supplements, so quality and potency may vary from product to product.
 Also, if garlic does help fight cancer, scientists do not yet know how much is needed to lower cancer risk.

 Jellin JM, Gregory P, Batz F, Hitchens K, et al. Pharmacist's Letter/Prescriber's Letter Natural Medicines Comprehensive Database.
 Stockton, CA: Therapeutic Research Faculty.

 Gardner, CD, et al. Effect of raw garlic vs. commercial garlic supplements on plasma lipid concentrations in adults with moderate hypercholesterolemia: A randomized clinical trial.
-Archives of Internal Medicine.
-February 26, 2007; 167(4): 346-53.
+Archives of Internal Medicine; 167(4): 346-53.

 Randomized double-blind factorial trial of three treatments to reduce the prevalence of precancerous gastric lesions.
-Journal of the National Cancer Institute.
-Jul 19, 2006; 98(14): 974-83.
+Journal of the National Cancer Institute; 98(14): 974-83.